• Skip to primary navigation

 A Decade of Great Gluten-Free Pie

 I first developed this gluten-free pie crust recipe in 2013 and I loved it so much, it inspired me to write an entire cookbook about baking with alternative flours and seasonal produce!
-I was eating a slice of a crumb-topped apple pie ala mode made with this crust, and I literally forgot that it was gluten free.
+I was eating a slice of warm, crumb-topped apple pie made with this crust and topped with vanilla ice cream, and I literally forgot that it was gluten free.
 I knew I needed to share it with the world!

 This is *not* the simplest gf pie crust recipe out there.
-More conventional recipes rely on storebought gluten-free all-purpose flour blends that are loaded with starches and gums and don't have much nutritional value.
-They may be easy to make, but they tend to bake up pale, bland, and pasty.
+More conventional recipes rely on bland, storebought gluten-free all-purpose flour blends.
+They may be easy to make, but they tend to bake up pale, flavorless, and pasty.

-My recipe starts with whole-grain flours, enough starch to make the dough easy to work with, and flax or chia seed instead of any gums.
+My recipe starts with sweet rice, oat, and millet flours, enough starch to make the dough easy to work with, and flax or chia seed instead of any gums.
 It's one of the more advanced recipes in my book and on my site due to the number of flours and starches it uses (5) and the techniques it requires (fraisage and turns).
-But I've been making it over and over for the past ~10 years with no changes.
+But I've been making it over and over for the past 10+ years with no changes.
 It's very much worth the effort!

 But don't take my word for it.
 Here are a few things readers have said over the years in the comments section below: